addtt/object-centric-library/README.md

   as well as in a qualitative way) under a range of distribution shifts.

-The image below showcases the datasets (top row) and the distribution shifts available in CLEVR (bottom row).
+The image below showcases the datasets (top row) and the distribution shifts available in CLEVR (bottom row), as used in our paper.

 <p align="center">
 <img style="width:598px" alt="Datasets and distribution shifts" src="assets/datasets_and_shifts.png"/>
 </p>

-Visualizations of a few object-centric models on the five datasets in the library:
+Visualizations of a few object-centric models trained in our study on the datasets shown above:

 <p align="center">
 <img alt="Visualization trained models" src="assets/model_viz_small.gif"/>